EarthAsylum/eacDoojigger/readme.md

 To that end, your support is greatly appreciated.
 It will enable me to continue developing quality software and provide support to current and future clients (and to enjoy a cup of coffee occasionally).

+*It's not just a job, it's a hobby, a craft, a passion, an art.*

 Learn more here...
 +   [EarthAsylum Consulting](https://www.earthasylum.com)